rloutlaw/JavaSDKDocs/outlawSDKDocs/manage-virtual-machines.md

 # Manage virtual machines with Java

-[This sample](https://github.com/Azure-Samples/compute-java-manage-vm/) uses the [Azure management libraries for Java](https://github.com/Azure/azure-sdk-for-java) to create and manage Azure virtual machines
+[This sample](https://github.com/Azure-Samples/compute-java-manage-vm/) uses the [Azure management libraries for Java](https://github.com/Azure/azure-sdk-for-java) to create and work with Azure virtual machines.

 ## Sample code